untoldengine/UntoldEngine/scripts/untold-blender-addon/README.md

 - `Custom Rep Ranges`: override the normalized LOD1/LOD2/HLOD switch distances and reduction ratios instead of the scene-profile defaults.
 - `Compress Geometry`: LZ4-compress tile vertex/index chunks.
-- `Bake Color Management` / `Color LUT Size`: same as the model exporter, above; the LUT is referenced from the tiled scene manifest's `colorLUT` key.
 - `Color Grade LUT`: same as the model exporter, above; staged once for the whole scene and referenced from the manifest's `colorGradeLUT` key.
 - `Dry Run`: plan the partition without writing payload files.